opencollective/opencollective/rfcs/013-utility-first-css-framework.md

 ## Proof of concept

-[PR that adds TailwindCSS and class-variance-authority](https://github.com/opencollective/opencollective-frontend/pull/8827) and some additional changes:
+[PR that adds TailwindCSS](https://github.com/opencollective/opencollective-frontend/pull/8827) and some additional changes including:

-- OC color palette added to tailwind config
+- OC primary color added to tailwind config
   - With a workaround to set the `primary` palette colors dynamically (for the Collective Theme) using styeld jsx in `DefaultPaletteStyle.tsx` used in `_app.js` and `CollectiveThemeProvider.js`, so that it can be with Tailwind
 - Some global styling removed from `app.css`
   - Removed the global font-size rules (was set to 62.5%, and 55% on smaller screens)
-    - Tailwind CSS expects this to be default
+    - Tailwind CSS expects this to be default (16px)
-    - Replaced all `rem` values with `px` values in the code. `1rem` => `10px` since 62.5% of `16px` is `10px`
+    - Replaced all `rem` values with a new value that is divided by 1.6 (and rounded to nearest 0.05 rem)
-    - Adjustments made in some places - need to find all places that suddenly have too big font sizes now

 ## Adoption / Transition strategy